NiuJ1ao/NiuJ1ao/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+- 🌱 I’m interested in machine learning (theory and application) and hardware-software co-design.

-- 🔭 I’m currently working on Machine Learning, Natural Language Processing and Computer System.
+- 🔭 I’m currently working on optimization algorithms and machine learning.